-After the completion of the ACES or MACES Workshop, students may request documentation of attendance.
+After the completion of the AEW or MEW Workshop, students may request documentation of attendance.

 Documentation Provided: Students may request a standardized letter that meets most court requirements.
 This letter is the extent of what will be provided.
 Students are responsible for verifying that both the course and the documentation will meet the needs of their probation officer, lawyer, judge, etc.

 Time Requirements: Documentation will be processed within 10 business days after a request is received depending on how the letter is requested and received (see below).